Montecri/GNSSTimeServer/README.md

 ### !!
 New Dual Display PIR Enabled option.
 Check on Dual-Display branch !!
 https://github.com/Montecri/GPSTimeServer/tree/Dual-Display

+Functionalities:

+- Internal RTC synched from GPS satellites constellation (backed by CR2032 battery)
+- Dual voltage powered
+- Backup battery for the whole unit (18650)
+- NTP server
+- Wifi functionality as a client or access point
+- Syslog logging
+- Configuration webpage for WiFi and Syslog, saving to persistent storage (LittleFS)
+- Informative display with a timestamp, satellites in view, accuracy, wifi server, IP address
+- Dual function button, short press switch information on display, long press disables WiFi
+- Status at a glance, with dedicated 5mm LEDs for GPS lock, PPS signal, and WiFi status, as well as visible internal leds for charging and GPS module statuses

 Parts list:

 - Amica NodeMCU (ESP8266 / ESP-12)